 - Grading is actually based upon the average that all other candidates have achieved on that question – not on what an individual scores.

 Marks for answers are given from A to D grade.

 - An A-grade means that, when compared to other candidates, your score was within the top 15%.

-- A D-grade answer means your answers was in the bottom 15%.
-Your marks are added up to give an overall score.
+- A D-grade answer means that your answers were in the bottom 15%.

-- To pass candidates have to achieve a ‘B’ grade in 3 out of the 4 competencies, or a ‘B’ grade in 2 out of the 4 competencies, and a ‘B’ grade overall.
+- Your marks are added up to give an overall score.
+To pass, candidates must achieve a ‘B’ grade in 3 out of the 4 competencies, or a ‘B’ grade in 2 out of the 4 competencies, as well as a ‘B’ grade overall.